rfrovarp/connector-zoom/README.md

 Once this is all done, you can manage Users and Groups in Zoom's web UI by going to
 <https://zoom.us/meeting> and using the Admin -> User Management links.

+## Midpoint configuration

+See XML files in src/test/resources folder for Midpoint examples.  resourceOverlay.xml is an example resource configuration setup for Midpoint.

 ## Configuration properties